cthoyt/cthoyt.github.io/_posts/2020-04-19-inspector-javerts-xref-database.md

 musical theater ever ([Who Am I?](https://www.youtube.com/watch?v=izuD30Cp5Ao)), where Monsieur Madeleine (``montreuil-sur-mer:1357``, also actually Jean Valjean, but Javert didn't yet realize this) admits that he is actually ``prisoner:24601``.
-In this extended metaphor of a blog post, Jean Valjean's confession in "Who Am I" is effectively the same as a database proving its own cross-references to other database.
+In this extended metaphor of a blog post, Jean Valjean's confession in "Who Am I" is effectively the same as a database providing its own cross-references to other database.
 Would be nice if everyone did this, and did it well, huh?

 You should know that Javert is a powerful cross-reference reasoning machine.
 He already knew